 Base Salary.
-In reviewing and approving the base salaries of our executive officers, the Compensation Committee considers the scope of work and responsibilities, and other individual-specific factors; the recommendation of the Executive Chairman (except in the case of his own compensation) and; compensation for similar positions at similarly-situated companies; and the executive's experience.
+In reviewing and approving the base salaries of our executive officers, the Compensation Committee considers the scope of work and responsibilities, and other individual-specific factors; the recommendation of the Executive Chairman (except in the case of his own compensation); compensation for similar positions at similarly-situated companies; and the executive's experience.
 Except where an existing agreement establishes an executive's salary, the Compensation Committee reviews executive officer salaries annually at the end of the fiscal year and establishes the base salaries for the upcoming fiscal year.
-In 2007, the salary for Mr. Kanders was established pursuant to his employment agreement which is discussed below under the heading "Employment Agreements".
-Mr. Baratelli commenced employment as the Company's Chief Financial Officer effective February 1, 2007 and is paid a base salary of \$200,000.
+In 2008, 2007, and 2006 the salary for Mr. Kanders was established pursuant to his employment agreement which is discussed below under the heading "Employment Agreements".
+Mr. Baratelli commenced employment as the Company's Chief Financial Officer effective February 1, 2007 and in 2008 and 2007 was paid a base salary of \$200,000.
 As Mr. Baratelli does not have an employment agreement, his employment with the Company is "at-will".
-In establishing Mr. Baratelli's base salary, the Board considered compensation for similar positions at similarly-situated companies in the New York City metropolitan area and Mr. Baratelli's prior experience as an accountant as well as Corporate Controller and Treasurer of Armor Holdings, Inc. Our Named Executive Officers devote only as much of their time as is necessary to the affairs of the Company and also serve in various capacities with other public and private entities, including blank check companies and not-for-profit entities affiliated with Kanders & Company.
+In establishing Mr. Baratelli's base salary, the Board considered compensation for similar positions at similarly-situated companies in the New York City metropolitan area and Mr. Baratelli's prior experience as an accountant, as well as Corporate Controller and Treasurer of Armor Holdings, Inc. Our Named Executive Officers devote only as much of their time as is necessary to the affairs of the Company and also serve in various capacities with other public and private entities, including blank check companies and not-for-profit entities affiliated with Kanders & Company.

 Performance-Based Annual Bonus.
 With regard to the compensation of the Named Executive Officers subject to Section 162(m) of the IRC, the Compensation Committee establishes the performance goals and then certifies the satisfaction of such performance goals prior to the payment of the performance-based bonus compensation.
-In reviewing and approving the annual performance-based bonus for our executive officers, the Compensation Committee may also consider an executive's contribution to the overall performance of Clarus as well as annual bonuses awarded to persons holding similar positions at similarly-situated companies.
-In addition, cash bonuses may be awarded in the discretion of the Board, the Compensation Committee and the executive management of the Company.
-In 2007, a cash bonus was awarded to Mr. Baratelli in the amount of \$75,000.
-In awarding the 2007 cash bonus to Mr. Baratelli, the Board considered Mr. Baratelli's individual contribution to the Company in 2007 and noted that the aggregate amount of such cash bonus is less than the aggregate amount provided for bonus compensation in the Company's 2007 budget.
-Mr. Kanders was not awarded a cash bonus in 2007.
+In reviewing and approving the annual performance-based bonus for our executive officers, the Compensation Committee may also consider an executive's contribution to the overall performance of Clarus, as well as annual bonuses awarded to persons holding similar positions at similarly-situated companies.
+In addition, cash bonuses may be awarded at the discretion of the Board, the Compensation Committee or the executive management of the Company.
+In 2008 and 2007, a cash bonus was awarded to Mr. Baratelli in the amount of \$50,000 and \$75,000, respectively.
+In awarding the 2008 and 2007 cash bonus to Mr. Baratelli, the Board considered Mr. Baratelli's individual contribution to the Company and the Company's overall performance in 2008 and 2007 and noted that the aggregate amount of such cash bonus is less than the aggregate amount provided for bonus compensation in the Company's 2008 and 2007 budget.
+Mr. Kanders was not awarded a cash bonus in 2008, 2007 or 2006.